LCAD-UFES/carmen_lcad/sharedlib/libsqueeze_seg_v2/README.md

 Push Playback button.
 The results from segmentation will be at screen.

-### If you have some problem with TensorFlow, do these instructions for using only CPU:
+### If you would like to use TensorFlow CPU and is not working properly, do these instructions:

 Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX2 FMA